Shop for delectable gifts, enjoy live music, beer and wine during this adults-only evening of fun.

 Organic, fragrant, delicious – these are words that come to mind when describing our Holiday Fair culinary delights.

 Rudolf’s Diner features buffet-style breakfast and lunch offering baked goods, breakfast burritos, lasagna, mac-n-cheese, soups and salad.
 Have a seat, relax and enjoy service by our 8th Grade students (supports their studies of Business Math).

-Outside, head to our sizzling High School Potato Bar & Grill where High School parents, students and Alumni prepare and serve up all-natural, organic beef burgers, nitrate-free hot dogs, baked potatoes, roasted vegetables and baked beans – served with chips and organic sodas.
+Outside, head to our sizzling High School Potato Bar & Grill where High School parents, students and Alumni prepare and serve up all-natural, organic beef burgers, nitrate-free hot dogs, baked potatoes with loads of toppings, roasted vegetables and baked beans – served with chips and organic sodas.

 Visit our Toy & Book Sale before the Holiday Fair rush.
 On Friday, December 6th, shop from 8:00 a.m. – 2:00 p.m. & adults only from 6:00 – 9:00 pm.
 Ideal for parents who will be busy with activities during the Fair, this is a great opportunity to shop sans little ones, beat the crowds and to get a first look at all the Book & Toy Sale has to offer.

 What makes this book sale great?